iPhone Macro and Close-up Photography Tips

 Image source: Flickr

-If you're fed up of the same old shots, and want to try something different, delving into the world of macro photography with your iPhone could give you a new lease of life.
-Whether you dive right in with a purchase of a clip-on lens, or simply start looking at the little details in everything around you, close up photography is fun and easy to get into for every iPhone user.
+If you're fed up with the same old shots and want to try something different, delving into the world of macro photography with your iPhone could give you a new lease of life.
+Whether you dive right in with a purchase of a clip-on lens or simply start looking at the little details in everything around you, close up photography is fun and easy to get into for every iPhone user.